-We’ll start the multigym workout with the big hitter that is; the mighty chest press.
-This is a great upper body strength builder than uses a range of different muscles but focuses on the pecs.
-It's almost on par with the bench press, so it's worth doing right!
+We’ll start the multi-gym workout with the big hitter: the mighty chest press.
+This is a great upper body strength builder that uses a range of different muscles, focusing primarily on the pecs.

-Using the chest press handles and the weight of your choice, plant your feet firmly on the floor to push outwards to a full extension and contract your chest for optimum results, before coming back down slowly.
-The longer you take for your contraction, the better it will be, but make sure you make the most of your time for this workout!
+Using the chest press handles and the weight of your choice, plant your feet firmly on the floor to push outwards to a full extension and contract your chest, before coming back down slowly.
+The longer you take for your contraction, the better it will be.

 Lat Pull Down

-The back isn't always easy to target in a multigym workout, but the lat pulldown is a great all-rounder that will get you feeling the burn.
-You'll really feel the benefit throughout your upper and mid back regions, as well as helping get your arms warmed up for the exercise ahead.
+The lat pulldown is a great all-rounder that will get you feeling the burn and targeting your back.
+You’ll really feel the benefit throughout your upper and mid-back regions, as well as helping get your arms warmed up for the exercises ahead.

 Grabbing the overhead bar, pull downwards toward your chest and squeeze your shoulder blades together to get the best results.
 The wider your grip, the more lat activation.
 Just watch your form.

 Without the use of a shoulder press, it’s not always easy to get the most of your delts, but here’s the answer.
 Front raises will push them to the limit and just using the lower bar and the weight you can handle.
-They're one of the best delt exercises after all.
+They're one of the best delt exercises.

-Arms lowered in front of you, raise your arms up until they are in front of your chest.
-Keep them straight outwards the entire time and not really bending any more than necessary.
+With arms lowered in front of you, raise your arms up until they are in front of your chest.
+Keep them straight outwards the entire time and not bending any more than necessary.

-Keeping your elbows almost pivoted to your sides and DO NOT use momentum or any other muscles to your advantage.
+Keep your elbows almost pivoted to your sides, and don’t use momentum or any other muscles to your advantage.
 Your form is essential if you want to progress.
 Cheating has no place in this workout!